tiborsaas/instart-blog/src/pages/articles/2018-12-30---Hello-instart/index.md

 <img src="./screenshot.png">

 Think of the creation process as a way of co-creation.
-I provide tool to create and you can be part of the design flow by finding unique settings which pleases you.
+I provide the tools with the potential to produce great variety of artworks and you can be part of the design flow by finding unique settings which pleases you.

 ### What's coming on this blog?